 Social media management rates will also vary by location.
-In an area where the cost of living is higher than average, rates will often be higher, too.
-The competition in your industry also plays an important role here in setting your freelancer rates.
+In an area where the cost of living is higher than average, rates will often be higher.
+The competition in your industry also plays an important role in setting your freelancer rates.

 Are there several social media management companies in your city?
 How much do they charge?
-While it can be difficult to find out the pricing of your competition, take the time to perform a competitive analysis anyway to make sure you’re setting yourself up to land a new client!
-Even if you can’t find out your competition’s pricing, you may discover what they offer and how they package their services.
+While it can be challenging to find out your competition’s pricing, take the time to perform a competitive analysis anyway to ensure you’re setting yourself up to land a new client!
+Even if you can’t determine your competition’s pricing, you may discover what they offer and how they package their services.

 What type of businesses are you working with?

-Before you begin to price a social media management project, it is important to learn everything you can about a prospective client.
-While this information shouldn’t be the only factor in determining pricing, it is helpful to know when writing winning proposals and closing new business.
+Before beginning to price a social media management project, learning everything you can about a prospective client is important.
+While this information shouldn’t be the only factor in determining pricing, it is helpful to know when writing winning proposals and closing new business is helpful.

 - Business Size.
-The bigger the business, the more they are able to spend on marketing.
+The bigger the business, the more they can spend on marketing.
 However, most businesses will only allocate a certain percentage of their revenue towards their marketing budget.
-In fact, the U.S. Small Business Administration recommends spending 7-8% of gross revenue on marketing and advertising for businesses making less than $5 million in annual revenue.
-Keep this in mind.
+Zippia research reveals that most small businesses should spend 7% – 8% of gross revenue on marketing and advertising, although some businesses spend as much as 40%.

 - Industry.
 Factors like competition, pricing, and growth plans all vary by industry.
-For example, the restaurant industry is notoriously competitive, but profit margins are slim.
-The recipe leaves less budget for marketing expenses.
+For example, the restaurant industry is notoriously competitive, with 47% of operators expecting the competition to be more intense in 2023 than last year, yet profit margins are slim.
+This recipe leaves less budget for marketing expenses.
 Price yourself accordingly.

 Most social media managers adjust their fees for each unique client and project.
-While that may seem strange to some, keep in mind that no two jobs will ever be exactly the same, and customizing your offering based on your clients needs and specifications is a smart way to gain business.
+While that may seem strange to some, remember that no two jobs will ever be the same, and customizing your offering based on your client’s needs and specifications is a smart way to gain business.
 Use your best judgment when presenting your rates – but do the research first.

 Photo by KOBU Agency on Unsplash